 Scripture Reference: Acts 8:4-5, 26-40

 Story Overview: An angel of God told Philip to go to a certain desert road that led to Gaza.
-Philip did just as the angel said and he found a very important man riding in a chariot.
+Philip followed the angel’s instructions found a very important man riding in a chariot.
 This man was from the country of Ethiopia and he was a chief official of the Queen.
 He was reading from an Old Testament scroll but was not able to understand it.
 Philip got into the chariot with the man and began explaining what it meant and all about Jesus.
 When the chariot passed some water, the official asked Philip to baptize him (and he did!)

 Suggested Emphasis: Teachers, preachers, elders, and other Christians can help us understand the bible.